 The Governors of Chapelford Village are in place to ensure that the school is well run.
 We are volunteers who help to decide on the direction, focus and ethos of the school along with the Headteacher and staff.

-The Governing Body represents school staff, parents, the local community and the Local Authority.
+The Local Governing Body represents school staff, parents, and the local community.
 This means that school decisions are made by people with a wide range of experience and views.

 Should you wish to find out more about becoming a Governor please feel free to make contact via the school office.

-School Governing Bodies are established by law as corporate bodies.
+The Local Governing Body is seen as a committee of the main Academy Trust board.
 Their main responsibility is to determine the aims and overall conduct of the school with a view to promoting high standards of educational achievement.

 - to support the Headteacher and Senior Leadership Team in setting long term plans for the school;